kclejeune/portfolio/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
+To create a production version of your app:
-As mentioned previously, this project uses adapter-static.

-To build and deploy, run

 ```bash
 npm run build
 ```

-and copy the `build/` output folder to any static web server.

-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
-This should _not_ be used to serve your app in production.
+You can preview the production build with `npm run preview`.

+> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.